zzonyo/trust-docs-test/source/index.html.md

 ## Rate Limiting Rule

+Except those endpoints which are marked with rate limit value separately, following rate limit rules are applicable -
 * Each API Key is limited to 10 times per second
 * If API Key is empty in request, then each IP is limited to 10 times per second